Gabryxx7/bibtex-cleaneR/README.md

 5. Use `CTRL+F` on the output file and look for `{NO}` to double check the entries that have not been updated

 ## Options
+- `multithreaded`: If `TRUE` it will create a cluster for each worker to call crossref asynchronously.
+- `workers_log_folder`: The folder where individual log files for each worker will be stored (files are deleted whenever the script is run)
-- `style`: The reference style to use, you look at the list of available styles by calling `rcrossref::get_styles()`
+- `style`: The reference style to use, you can have a look at the list of available styles by calling `rcrossref::get_styles()`
-- `upd_bibkey`: Whether to updated the bibkey or not.
+- `upd_bibkey`: Whether to update the bibkey or not.
 The bibkey is the identifier at the beginning of the ref.
-(If you have already cited the references in your LaTeX I'd leave this as `FALSE` so you won't need to updated your `\cite{...}` in LaTeX)
+(If you have already cited the references in your LaTeX I'd leave this as `FALSE` so you won't need to update your `\cite{...}` in LaTeX)
 E.g. `Marini_2019` is the bibkey here:
 ```BibTex
 @InProceedings{Marini_2019,